 10 best energy-boosting foods

-The following energy-boosting foods are high in nutrients that can help you feel alert, awake, and at the top of your game all day long.
-Keep them on regular rotation to fight fatigue before it even begins.
+The following foods are high in healthy nutrients that can provide an energy boost, helping you feel alert, awake, and at the top of your game all day long.
+Keep them on regular rotation to fight fatigue before it begins.

 2. Dark chocolate

 Dark chocolate is rich in energy-supportive nutrients including flavonoids, calcium, iron, magnesium, potassium, and zinc.
 Dark chocolate also contains a higher percentage of cacao solids and less sugar.
-More cacao means more flavanols, so it is best to choose dark chocolate that includes at least 70% cacao solids.
+More cacao means more flavanols, so it’s best to choose dark chocolate that includes at least 70% cacao solids.
 (16)

 3. Fatty fish

 Fatty fish like anchovies, herring, mackerel, salmon, and sardines are a great source of protein and omega-3 fatty acids.
 (33) Omega-3s have been shown to reduce fatigue in endurance athletes by modulating oxygen consumption during intense exercise.
+This aids with exercise performance overall and may help athletes lose weight as well.
 (11) Fish is also loaded with iodine—a nutrient that helps maintain sufficient levels of the thyroid hormones that regulate your energy level and mood.
 But many Americans aren’t getting enough.
 (26) Adults should get 150 mcg of iodine daily.
-(12) While we get some from iodized salt, it’s important to fill in the gap with iodine-rich foods like fatty fish.
+(12) While we get some iodine from iodized salt, it’s important to fill in the gap with iodine-rich foods like fatty fish.

 4. Green tea

 Coffee may beat out green tea when it comes to caffeine, but it’s missing two important fatigue-fighting ingredients: epigallocatechin-3-gallate (EGCG) and L-theanine.
-Preliminary research suggests that EGCG demonstrates anti-fatigue activity during exercise by decreasing blood concentrations of lactic acid and creatine kinase while boosting the amount of glycogen in the liver and muscles.
+Preliminary research suggests that EGCG helps support steady energy levels during exercise by decreasing blood concentrations of lactic acid and creatine kinase while boosting the amount of glycogen in the liver and muscles.
 EGCG also enhances the activity of three key antioxidants: superoxide dismutase (SOD), catalase, and glutathione.
 (32)

 The L-theanine in green tea also provides anti-fatigue benefits while improving alertness, memory, and reaction time.
-(1) Research suggests that drinking 3 to 5 cups of green tea per day can provide these energizing benefits.
+(1) Research suggests that drinking three to five cups of green tea per day can provide a midday energy boost and more sustainable energy levels overall.
 (19)

 5. Leafy greens

 Nuts contain several nutrients that can help fuel your day.
 (27) For instance, almonds are a good source of protein, fiber, and B vitamins that help convert food into energy.
-Walnuts are a rich source of omega-3 fatty acids that can alleviate fatigue during physical activity in mice.
-(17) Almonds, Brazil nuts, cashews, hazelnuts, pistachios, and walnuts are also high in magnesium which decreases muscle fatigue.
+Walnuts are a rich source of omega-3 fatty acids, a healthy fat that can alleviate fatigue during physical activity in animal studies.
+(17) Almonds, Brazil nuts, cashews, hazelnuts, pistachios, and walnuts are also high in magnesium which decreases muscle fatigue to improve your body energy levels.
 (22) But, since nuts can pack a pretty significant calorie punch, limit yourself to about a ¼ cup (10 g) per day.
 (6)

 7. Pumpkin seeds